RachWalm/spelling-game/README.md

 ### User Stories

-First time users will be able to play a selection of words and test themselves against the selection to see how good they are at spelling and learn some rules and exceptions for new spellings.
+First time users will be able to play a selection of words and test themselves against the selection to see how good they are at spelling and learn some rules and exceptions for new spellings, if they use the hints.

-Repeat users may find that they are coming across some of the same words so can feel an achievement at learning these words or completing them quicker a second time as well as doing a new selection of words.
+Repeat users may find that they are coming across some of the same words so can feel an achievement at learning these words or completing them more easily or without buying letters a second time.
+If they didn't complete all the words last time or new ones have been added then they can also do a new selection of words.
 Eventually becoming proficient at recognising the images and descriptions and knowing the correct spelling.

-Repeat users should also get a random order to the words so should get different words frequently until they have exhausted the database of words, or at least in a different order to last time.
+Repeat users should also get a random order to the words so it shouldn't become repetitive too quickly as they will at least be in a different order to last time.

 ### Skeleton

-- Landing view will contain the general background and title/logo.
-Also two buttons to either get instructions and the point of the game (which will appear in a pop up box) or to start the game.
+- Landing view will contain the general background and title/fox logo at bottom.
+Also two buttons to either get instructions (instructions and the point of the game information will appear in a pop up box) or to start the game.
+They can also pick between doing an easy level or hard level.
-- Game view will contain the general background and title/logo.
+- Game view will contain the general background and title/fox logo at bottom.
 Additionally there will be the functionality of the game.
-This will include relevant image, description, box for each letter of the word and a hint.
-This screen will also contain a skip and quit button as well as a timer (timer feature later decided against after discussion with potential users).
+This will include relevant image, description, box for each letter of the word and a hint (that can be turned on and off).
+This screen will also contain a skip word and and restart button as well as a timer (timer feature later decided against after discussion with potential users).
 As each word is completed the screen will clear of the old word information and be replaced with the next word.
 - If you skip the word the game view will be retained with the next word replacing the current display.
 The skipped word will be saved for if words are run out of or if user just keeps skipping.
-- If you quit it will check that you want to leave the page and take you back to the beginning, which gives you the opportunity to return to the start of the game.
+- If you restart it will check that you want to leave the page and take you back to the beginning, this gives you the opportunity to return to the start of the game.
 - If you try to leave the page it will check that is what you intended so you don't loose your score.

 ## Functions